 Nicknamed Noddy, Lynagh then played three seasons in the English Premiership with Saracens, bowing out with victory in the 1998 Tetley’s Bitter Cup final.
 In addition to his prodigious Test feats, he was capped 100 times by Queensland, scoring 1,166 points, and he is now sharing his wisdom as a Sky TV pundit.

 Rugby World once played paintball with Lynagh and he splattered us in every game.
-His reactions were always a cut above and thank goodness he “dodged a bullet” three years ago when suffering a near fatal stroke.
+His reactions were always a cut above and thank goodness he “dodged a bullet” eight years ago when suffering a near fatal stroke.
 He’s a staunch supporter of the Stroke Association.